Peak 11608, known unofficially as “Chamberlain Peak”, is the highpoint of an insignificant spur that extends south and then west from Mount Hooper

 Eventually a bench is reached at about 9800 feet signaling the end of most difficulties regarding brush.
 Veer to the left and climb steeply up past the interesting rock formation known as the Tombstone*.
 The slope starts to level off at about 11000 feet.
 Simply follow the ridge crest to the top of “Chamberlain Peak”.

 From Mount Hooper, simply follow the rocky south ridge as it curves toward the west over the diminutive summit of Peak 11481 and on to the summit of “Chamberlain Peak”.
 Most of this route is class 2 with some enjoyable views along the way.

 It appears that the summit is class 2 from nearly all directions except the northeast.

 The northeastern side appears to be quite serious indeed.
 There are likely class 2 or 3 routes from Chamberlain Lake that bypass the technical difficulties of the northeast face.
 I suspect that the north buttress that rises directly from Chamberlain Lake is at least class 3- the upper part looks a bit sketchy from Mt.
-Hooper.
+Hooper and Chamberlain Lake.